Eric Benét: Career

-Benét recorded his following album Better and Better in 2001, but Warner Bros. rejected to release this album and forced him to stay in the R&B genre.
-Due to the controversy about music style and creative freedom, Benét changed to Reprise-distributed label Friday Records and recorded his next album, Hurricane.
-Thus Hurricane became his third released studio album on June 21, 2005 in the US.
+In between albums, Benét collaborated with his then-labelmates Somethin' for the People on their 1997 album This Time It's Personal singing leads on the single "Act Like You Want It".
+In 2001, he recorded a song for Earth, Wind, and Fire's 30th anniversary CD, and began work on a new album titled Better and Better, which was set to be a departure from his previous work.
+Benét's label, however, refused to release this album, forcing him to stay in the R&B genre.
+Due to disagreements regarding music style and creative freedom, Benét left Warner Bros. and signed to Reprise-distributed label Friday Records and recorded his next album, Hurricane, which became his third studio album following its release on June 21, 2005, in the US.
 "I Wanna Be Loved" was the song that received the most airplay.
 The single reached number two on the Urban Adult Contemporary chart.

 His fourth album Love & Life was released on September 9, 2008.
 It debuted at number eleven on the Billboard 200 and number two on the Top R&B/Hip-Hop Albums chart, making this his own highest peak position since A Day in the Life in 1999.
 The first single "You're the Only One" is also his first top 20 hit on the R&B chart in two years.
 Lost in Time was Benét's fifth studio album which was released in the US on November 30, 2010.
 The first single "Sometimes I Cry" reached number one on the Hot Adult R&B Songs Chart.
 With its musical direction representing Benét's homage to the sweet soul sound of the early to mid-1970s, the album featured duets with Faith Evans; Chrisette Michelle; Ledisi; and Eddie Levert of The O'Jays.

-On June 5, 2012, Eric Benét then released his latest album The One.
+On June 5, 2012, Benét released his album The One.
 It was the first album released on Benét's newly formed record label Jordan House Records, which he created in partnership with EMI.
 "Real Love" was the first single off The One and was the No. 1 added song to Urban AC when shipped to radio in October 2011.

-In 2013, Eric Benét's 6th studio album, The One, won him the SoulTracks Readers' Choice Award for Best Male Vocalist.
+In 2013, Eric Benét's sixth studio album, The One, won him the SoulTracks Readers' Choice Award for Best Male Vocalist.
 The One delivered 3 big hit tracks including 'Runnin,' 'Real Love,' and 'Harriett Jones.'
 In April 2014, Benét signed R&B singer-songwriter Calvin Richardson and Goapele to his imprint along with BMG/Primary Wave Music to release their upcoming albums in the US.